-Photography schools offer the great opportunity to improve your skills.
+Photography schools offer a great opportunity to improve your skills.
 You also get recognition for your abilities, which might help with finding a job.

 It’s also one of the most efficient ways to meet like-minded people.